hardikh3/ignis-tech-solution/README.md

 # Ignis Tech Solution
+This is a project to scrape Data from a website and get the required information which will be then converted into a JSON output.
+The project was based on a website that sold shoes and used BeautifulSoup for Webscapping.
 ## Caveats
 > It should be a single main.py file and output json file all pushed on a private github repo.
 Add ignis-tech-solutions as a collaborator to your repository.